 To ensure it is safe for you to work near Western Power’s electricity network you should consult the Local Government, the Planning Authority, Architect, Civil, Structural or Electrical Engineer or Project Manager specific to your project.
 Western Power strongly recommends that you also engage a qualified service provider before you start.

-If you need to dig, it is essential to Dial Before You Dig (freecall 1100) to obtain the location of any underground power cables so you can carry out the work safely.
+Before commencing any work it is essential to complete a Dial Before You Dig enquiry to obtain the location and voltage of any overhead and underground assets.

 The cost to install and remove covers on one bay of low voltage mains directly adjacent to a work site is based on the following requirements: